wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 -o, output directories will be created for each sample ID and end with "_sharkmer_output".
 This can be left alone or modified if desired.

 --pcr, for this command enter the forward and reverse primers sequences, the expected length of the PCR sequence (overestimate the length), and the name of the primer set.
+For example, --pcr "GACTGTTTACCAAAAACATA,AATTCAACATCGAGG,1000,16s"

 NOTE - Several primer pairs can be run at the same time.
 Simply add another line with the command --pcr and add the appropriate primer information.